Toni-SM/skrl/docs/source/intro/installation.rst

 Troubleshooting
 ---------------

-Detection and/or correction of bugs, feature requests and more are more than welcome:
+Bug detection and/or correction, feature requests and everything else are more than welcome

 .. centered:: Come on, open a new issue!